Vladisavljevic Law Office

 In Serbia, civil marriage is the only valid one, while other forms of marriage have no legal effect.
 Civil marriage and civil divorce were introduced throughout Serbia by the Yugoslav Divorce act from 1946.
 Earlier marriages and divorces in Serbia were under the jurisdiction of the Church in most parts of the country.

 In Serbia, marriage is consensual, so no one can be forced to get married.
 Couples who do not decide on for a formal marriage, can establish a extramarital union.
-Such a union is equated by the Constitution of Serbia in accordance with the marital one, however, all relevant laws do not mention extramarital union, thus leaving a legal gap, which can be to the detriment of persons in extramarital unions.
+Such a union is equated by the Constitution of Serbia in accordance with the marital one, however, not all relevant laws mention extramarital union, thus leaving a legal gap, which can be to the detriment of persons in extramarital unions.
 Some differences in status are present in terms of proving the existence of an extramarital union, as well as differences in the method of determining paternity of a child born out of wedlock, etc. Unlike the marriages, the number of extramarital unions is increasing.

 In Serbia, same-sex marriage is not allowed, although there is a public debate about the possibility of its introduction.It is not allowed to marry a close relative, nor to marry people under the age of 18 – the so-called child marriages, but the possibility of a court permit for marriage to persons older than 16 is exceptionally provided by law.
 In addition, the practice of so-called “child marriages” of informal marriages of children under 16 is present in Serbia, which is present especially among the Roma national minority, according to a UNICEF research.